Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 * A future feature to add would be a Contact Us page along with a contact form.
 * Additionally it would be good if there was a blog sign-up form, so that the company could collect data for future marketing.
 The user would then be emailed when a new blog post was published, and also this would be a way of communicating any further marketing information at the same time.
 The company could also use these details for asking customers to leave a testimonial if they hadn’t already done so.
 * The blog could be developed much further.
 For example, as more blog posts are published, it would be good if there was a category option added to the model, so that the admin could choose to select from a range of options such as ‘hampers’, ‘camping’, ‘general’ and ‘news’.
 A search bar to enable the user to then search the content of the blog page would also be brilliant.
 And it would be useful if the user could filter the blog by category.
 * It would be great if users could select an image to upload when leaving a testimonial too, in addition to their text.
+* It would be good if the user could select a specified date for delivery.

 ## Technologies Used